kazuki43zoo/demo-application/README.md

   }
   ```

-Execute authentication by the spring-security.<br>
+Receive the login(authentication) request by the spring-security.<br>
 spring-security execute the authentication processing when was accessed to the url that is defined in `login-processing-url` attribute of `sec:form-login` element.
 In this application, `login-processing-url` & `username-parameter` & `password-parameter` attribute of `sec:form-login` element has change the default settings of spring-security.<br>
 Reason of changing default settings is to hide the fact that are using the spring-security as security countermeasure.
 If occur the security vulnerability in the spring-security, be able to reduce the risk of attack to this application.